thirumalaics/interview_prep/Summaries/GCP/BQ Query optimization(official).md

 		- ![[Pasted image 20240708093943.png]]
 		- `insert into thiru.orders VALUES(1,(1,'thiru'));`
 	- repeated data allows us to store data with one-to-many relationships
-		- `CREATE TABLE thiru.books_owned (cust_id INTEGER, books ARRAY<STRING>`
+		- `CREATE TABLE thiru.books_owned (cust_id INTEGER, books ARRAY<STRING>)`
 		- ![[Pasted image 20240708094150.png]]
 		- `insert into thiru.books_owned (1, ['book1', 'book2']);`
 			- when inserting into a col with repeated mode, we have to ensure the square brackets
 			- when I used round brackets, it gave an error as () are interpreted as struct entries
 			- `SELECT books[1], books[Offset(1)], books[ORDINAL(2)] from thiru.books_owned;`
-			- ORDINAL is one based indexing, all the above columns access the second element of the array cols books
+			- ORDINAL fn uses one based indexing, all the above columns access the second element of the array cols books
 	- nested repeated fields
 		- array of structs
 		- `CREATE TABLE thiru.books_owned_ext (cust_id INTEGER,books ARRAY<STRUCT<book_id INTEGER, book_name STRING>>);`